-For the first two days of the trip, we watch the magnificent canyon walls and striking sandstone formations rise up around us, becoming bigger and bolder around every river bend.
-On the third day, the fascinating geology of this canyon reaches its apex as we float past some of the most astounding rock marvels of all: Grand Overhang, Cleopatra’s Couch, and Tiger Wall.
-The latter is perhaps the most renowned feature of the Yampa River—a sheer cliff wall of pale sandstone, dramatically streaked with jet-black stripes of manganese oxide, or “desert varnish.”
+For the first two days of the trip, we will watch the magnificent canyon walls and striking sandstone formations rise up around us, becoming bigger and bolder around every river bend.
+On the third day, the fascinating geology of this canyon reaches its apex as we float past some of the most astounding rock marvels of all: Grand Overhang, and Tiger Wall.

 Included in Your Trip Cost

 - All meals from lunch on day 1 through lunch on the last day

 - 2 waterproof bags to hold your gear for the trip (approximate sealed size: 13” diameter x 25” tall; 3318 cu in; 54.4 L).
 Your sleeping bag and pad must fit into one bag and your remaining gear will fit into the other bag.
 Please note: If you rent our gear it will come already packed in one of the two waterproof bags issued to each guest.
 Your remaining gear, therefore, must fit in one bag.